google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

      navigator.credentials.requireUserMediation();
     }

 This will ensure the auto sign-in won’t happen until next time the user enables auto sign-in.
-Users can do so by tapping on an account in an account chooser which is described in next section.

-Then, if [`navigator.credentials.get()`](/web/fundamentals/security/credential-management/reference#navigatorcredentialsget) is called with `unmediated: true`, it will return undefined and the user will not be signed in.
-This is only remembered for the current browser instance for this origin.

 To resume auto sign-in, a user can choose to intentionally sign-in, by choosing the account they wish to sign in with, from the account chooser.
 Then, the user is always signed back in, until they explictly sign out.